Behali Wildlife Sanctuary: Ecological Importance

 Rediscovery of Tupistra stoliczkana (Asparagaceae) in northeastern India.

 This forest is now the last left forest of Biswanath district of Assam.
 Apart from hosting such a large sum of biodiversity it also balances the ecological sanctity of the area.
 It is the major oxygen producer for the zone and it stores tons of carbon emitted by the tea and brick industries predominant in the district.
 Maintaining the ground water level, providing essential commodities to several dependent population are many of the other examples known.

 Conflicts and threats

 The area is under severe conflict with its neighbouring region regarding its northern boundary.
 Illegal encroachment from almost all the sides, more severe in the northern boundary is one of the most major concern for survival of this forest along with deforestation and hunting.
 Now only 60 km^{2} of the original forest cover is left, others being encroached or are degraded.

-Demands

-A lot of people from all over Assam are demanding for an wildlife sanctuary by conducting a peaceful protest through community meetings, awareness camps, posters and paintings and also through social media since 1996 by a Non-Governmental Organization named Nature's Bonyapran.
-So far 19 memorandums have been submitted to the governments since, for its upgradation into a Wildlife sanctuary.
-But attention hasn't been paid so far.